 How To Reset An iPad To Factory Settings

-To reset an iPad to factory settings, open the Settings app and tap General.
-Next, scroll to the bottom of this menu and tap Reset.
+To reset an iPad to factory settings, open Settings and tap General.
+Next, scroll to the bottom of this menu and tap Transfer or Reset iPad.

 After you tap erase, your iPad will be reset to factory settings and restart itself once all the data, media, and settings have been erased.

 You’ve reset your iPad to factory settings and its like you just took it out of the box!
 Make sure to share this article with your friends and family who are looking to erase all the content and settings on their iPads too.
 If you have any other questions about your iPad, leave them in the comments section below!